A Novel real-time arrhythmia detection model using YOLOv8: Introduction

 Machine learning has led to the development of computer-aided diagnostic systems (CADS) that can automatically classify ECGs to assist cardiologists in detecting arrhythmia from long-term ECG recordings.
 These systems employ feature engineering techniques such as Hermite functions and polynomials, wavelet-based features, and ECG morphology to extract features from ECG signals \cite{hermitefunc, wavelettransform, hu1997patient}.
-Subsequently, machine learning models, including the k-th nearest-neighbours (KNN) algorithm, decision trees, and support vector machines (SVMs), are used to match these complex features to represent the preprocessed ECG signal as a sequence of stochastic patterns \cite{knn1, knn2, svm1, decision3}.
+Subsequently, machine learning models, including the k-th nearest-neighbours (KNN) algorithm, decision trees, and support vector machines (SVMs), are used to match these complex features to represent the preprocessed ECG signal as a sequence of stochastic patterns \cite{svm1,knn1, knn2, decision3}.
 Unfortunately, the combined use of feature engineering and dimensionality reduction algorithms significantly increased the computational complexity of the overall process, thereby limiting the usage of portable or wearable health monitoring devices \cite{luz2016ecg}.
+In recent years, deep learning (DL) has addressed the computational complexity of machine learning frameworks, using artificial neural networks with multiple hidden layers to automatically learn complex and non-linear relationships \cite{lecun}.
+Various DL methods, including convolutional neural networks (CNN), recurrent neural networks (RNN), and long short-term memory (LSTM) \cite{pham2021novel,oh2018automated, yildirim2018arrhythmia, acharya2017deep}, have been applied to ECG signals for classification purposes.
+Among these models, CNN is the most common and effective model for arrhythmia detection today \cite{dlreview2020}.
+However, these methods require an intensive processing pipeline during application and require beat segmentation processes \cite{ji2019electrocardiogram,hwang2020automatic}.